 If you have more time and want to hike, we recommend the hike to Exclamation Point.
 For us, it is the best trail and the most beautiful viewpoint on both sides of the park.
 There are several other trails in the park.
 But the view from the Exclamation Point is breathtaking.
 We can compare it to Toroweap Overlook in Grand Canyon.

 The trail starts next to North Rim Ranger Station.
 Take North Vista Trail and follow signs to Exclamation Point.
 The point is at an altitude of 7702 feet (2348m).
 It is not a difficult hike.
 It will take you 1-1.5 hours in total.
-If you have more time, you can extend it and walk further to the North Vista Trail.
+You can extend it and walk further to the North Vista Trail if you have more time.

-If you want to go down to the canyon floor, you need a permit.
+You need a permit if you want to go down to the canyon floor.
 But it is technically tough to descend.
 The walls are almost vertical.
 There are no marked trails.
+As its only 2 weeks in Colorado we don’t plan this activity in our itinerary.

 Where to eat?

-In Delta we can recommend Daveto’s Italian Restaurant and El Tapatio Mexican Restaurant.
-In Hotchkiss we had a lunch in Pat’s Bar and Grill.
+We can recommend Daveto’s Italian Restaurant and El Tapatio Mexican Restaurant in Delta.
+In Hotchkiss, we had lunch in Pat’s Bar and Grill.

 Where to stay?

 Another option would be to go to Grand Junction (it’s about 1 hour 30 minutes of driving and 55 miles) and stay there for 2-3 nights.
-Because the next two days, we’ll be focusing on this area before we go to the South Rim.
+Because the next two days, we’ll focus on this area before we go to the South Rim.

 But, if you need to shorten your Colorado road trip to 10 days, skip Grand Junction attractions.
 This part of Colorado you can combine with a road trip to Utah.

-Day 6 Colorado Road Trip – Colorado National Monument and Grand Junction area
+Day 6 Colorado Road Trip Itinerary – Colorado National Monument and Grand Junction area

 Colorado National Monument